egonw/shexWorkingBio/index.md

 }
 ```

-We can extend this shape to expect a `wp:source` and `wp:target` for directed interactions:
+This shape can be extended to expect a `wp:source` and `wp:target` for directed interactions:

 ```shex
 PREFIX dc: <http://purl.org/dc/elements/1.1/>